This resource was fully reviewed and updated by a member of The Open Sanctuary Project as of May 2026. It was originally published on May 10, 2019.

 Dystocia (Difficult Birth)

-Due to their smaller size and the relatively larger size of the fetus, miniature horse mares have a higher likelihood of experiencing a difficult birth.
+Due to their smaller size and the relatively large size of the fetus, miniature horse mares have a higher likelihood of experiencing a difficult birth.
 This can be very serious and even life threatening.
 If you have a pregnant mini resident, be sure to contact your veterinarian to prepare for the birth and any complications that may arise during the pregnancy and birth.

 Hyperlipaemia